KSchram/phy482msu/assignments/homework13.md

 $$u = \dfrac{u' + v}{1+\frac{u'v}{c^2}}$$

 1. Derive the relationship between the velocity components in each frame (for both the $y$ and $z$ directions) for the same scenario.
 Recall that length measurements will be the same in both frames!
-2. Derive the relationship between the acceleration measured in the $S$ frame and the $S'$ frame in each coordinate direction.
+2. Derive the relationship between the acceleration measured in the $S$ frame and the $S'$ frame in just the x-direction.
 3. Show check the limits of your results in part 2 when $v$ approaches 0.
 Does you result make sense?
 What about when $v$ approaches $c$?

 ## 3. Rapidity